-Financial goals are nothing but targets that you set for your finances.
-We as individuals set financial goals all the time without even realising it.
-It can either be short-term, mid-term, or long-term, but it is necessary for financial goals to have a fixed time frame.
+Financial goals are nothing but the financial targets that you set for yourself.
+In fact, you may have set financial goals all the time without even realising it.
+These goals can either be short-term, mid-term, or long-term.
+In any case, it is necessary that they have a fixed time frame.

-Secondly, financial goals need not always be about earning, saving, or investing money.
+Secondly, financial goals need not always be earning, saving, or investment goals.
 As a matter of fact, they can also be about spending as well.
 For instance, setting yourself a goal where you try to restrict your spending to just 20% of your total earnings is a good example.

-Now that you’re somewhat aware of what financial goals are, let’s take a look at how important they can be.
+Now that you know what financial goals are, let’s take a look at how important they can be.

 Setting financial goals can change how you look at finance and money as a whole.
 It can help you understand how investing small sums periodically can add up over time.

-Setting financial goals can also better your finances significantly.
+Setting financial goals can also improve your finances significantly.
 And they make it easier for you to achieve the major milestones in life.

 Setting financial goals will also help you adopt a more disciplined approach to saving and investments over time.

 Effective financial goals have certain distinct characteristics that make them stand out.
 These characteristics can be represented with the acronym ‘SMART’.
-Each letter in the acronym represents one characteristic of a financial goal; SMART - Specific, Measurable, Attainable, Relevant, Time-bound.
+Each letter in the acronym represents one characteristic of a financial goal– Specific, Measurable, Attainable, Relevant, and Time-bound.

 Here’s a quick look at what these characteristics entail.